 Why this card is best for restaurants

-With the Chase Sapphire Reserve, you can earn 3X points on dining at restaurants, in addition to the 3X on travel immediately after earning your $300 travel credit.
+With the Chase Sapphire Reserve, you can earn 3X points on dining at restaurants.
+You can also earn 10X total points on hotels and car rentals purchased through Chase Ultimate Rewards, 5X total points on air travel through Chase Ultimate Rewards and 3X points on other travel (immediately after earning your $300 annual travel credit).

 The Main perk for military members and families